By using this site, you agree to our Privacy Policy and our Terms of Use.

 For recipients of settlement amounts, damages received as a result of a settlement or judgment are generally taxable.
 However, certain damages may be excludable from income, such as payments for personal physical injuries, amounts previously not taxed, cost reimbursements, recovery of capital, or purchase price adjustments.
 The tax treatment may also vary depending on whether the damages relate to a claim for lost profits or damage to a capital asset.

 On the other hand, for the payer, the tax treatment depends on whether the payment is deductible or nondeductible, currently deductible, or required to be capitalized.
 Payments arising from personal transactions may be considered nondeductible personal expenses.
-In contrast, payments arising from business activities may be deductible under specific provisions of the Internal Revenue Code.
-It is important to note that certain payments may be nondeductible or be required to be capitalized.
+In contrast, costs arising from business activities may be deductible under specific provisions of the Internal Revenue Code.
+It is important to note that certain payments may be nondeductible or should be capitalized.

 The Burden of Proof and Evidence